This post may contain affiliate links. For more information, please read my disclosure policy.

-Use a spine such as Western Civilization to provide continuity to your high school studies.
-Use these spines for all 4 years of high school history and will give you a launching point for rabbit trails.
-Assign a few pages from the spine.
+Use a spine to provide continuity to your high school history studies.
+The ideal spine will be able to be used for all 4 years of high school history.

-Encourage your teen to complete addition research on interesting topics after they’ve read the assignment.
+The goal is for your teen to complete additional research on interesting topics once they’ve read the assignment.

 4. Add Primary sources

-Slowly work through various historical documents together while discussing the material together.
+Slowly work through various historical documents together and discuss the material together.

 5. Watch Documentaries and Movies

-Documentaries and movies are awesome during those weeks everyone is sick.
+Keep in mind that documentaries and movies are truly useful during those weeks everyone is sick.